graemeball/PPPPP/README.md

 Run "pppppd.py" with no parameters for usage info.

-Note that running "pppppd.py fake" allows .job.json files to be "processed" by copying input and writing dummy output files to check job ingestion/queueing and external handling of results without needing to set up processing applications or generating real processing load (instead, fake jobs sleep as defined by FAKE_DELAY).
+Note that running "pppppd.py fake" allows .jobs files to be "processed" by copying the input image to the primary output image and writing dummy secondary output files to check job ingestion/queueing and external handling of results without needing to set up processing applications or generating real processing load (instead, fake jobs sleep as defined by `FAKE_DELAY`).